-The operation of the OTP Bank Group is based on a country manager and professional field matrix governance system, which is the most appropriate solution considering the specifics of the group.
+The operation of the OTP Bank Group is implemented in a matrix model that best suits the specifics of the group, through ownership and professional/functional governance.

 The applied model is used to ensure that the multinational organization consisting of banking group members of different sizes, operating in different market environments and being at different levels of development are managed according to uniform principles but taking into account local characteristics, optimizing business efficiency at the group level.